iSECPartners/LibTech-Auditing-Cheatsheet/README.md

     * Are the operating systems' distributions up to date?
         * Does the project provide its own source repo users can add to the package manager?
     * Do the OS vendors apply patches that may reduce the security of the application?
-* Is the software distributed over SSL?
+* Is the software distributed over HTTPS?
-    * Even if the application includes a signature, SSL is an easy defense in depth practice
+    * Even if the application includes a signature, HTTPS is an easy defense in depth practice
+    * For the purposes intended (easy defense in depth), a self-signed certificate is insufficient
 * Is the software distributed to mirrors?
 Does the project have integrity checkers for the mirrors?
 * Does the application only allow patches greater than the current version to be applied, to prevent vulnerable-but-validly-signed older versions from being applied?